 Your participation in the Challenge – including winning a prize or using i-lab facilities and resources to develop inventions, software, copyrighted works or unpatented materials as part of the Challenge – will not, in and of itself, give Harvard any rights in those developments.

 If Harvard is otherwise entitled to rights in such a development under its Intellectual Property Policy – for example, because the development involves work done under a sponsored research agreement administered by Harvard or with other financial support from Harvard – the fact that you participated in the Challenge or used i-lab facilities or resources to work on the development will not eliminate or diminish Harvard’s rights.

 I’m not a Harvard student.
 Can I find a Harvard student to join my team so that we would be eligible?

 Unfortunately, that’s not how this program works.
-The VIP exists to support ventures founded by Harvard students.
+The Venture Incubation Program exists to support ventures founded by Harvard students.
 We understand that Harvard students often wish to collaborate with talented friends or colleagues who are not current students, so we do not require that all team members be Harvard-affiliated.
 However, we do not accept teams whom we suspect have just a “token” Harvard founder, but are not truly Harvard-founded.